-coded -1 and 1 with equal allocation to keep the variance at 1.
-From there, depending on the moderated mediation model chosen as the DGP, Equations 1 or 2 will be used to first generate M, then use M in addition to other varied parameters to generate Y using Equations 3 - 6.
-Residuals for both models will be generated from a normal distribution with mean 0 and the standard deviation set such that the standard deviation of the outcome (M or Y) is always 1 (i.e., standardized).
-For example, the path coefficients set the standard deviation of the residuals to be $\sqrt{1 - (a_1^2 + a_2^2 + a_3^2)}$ , where $a_1 = .26$ , $a_2 = .26$ , and $a_3 = .10$ , .17, and .22.
+The process for generating X, W, M, and Y was as follows.
+First, X and W were independently generated, either drawn from a standard normal distribution or dichotomous coded -1 and 1 with equal allocation to keep the variance at 1.
+From there, depending on the moderated mediation model chosen as the DGP, Equations 1 or 2 were used to first generate M, then use M in addition to other varied parameters to generate Y using Equations 3 - 6.
+Residuals for both models were generated from a normal distribution with mean 0 and the standard deviation set such that the standard deviation of the outcome (M or Y) is always 1 (i.e., standardized).
+For example, we used the path coefficients and adjusted the standard deviation of the residuals to be $\sqrt{1 - (a_1^2 + a_2^2 + a_3^2)}$, where $a_1 = .26$, $a_2 = .26$, and $a_3 = .10$, .17, and .22.

-The variance of the product term will be equal to one in expectation, based on how we generate the predictor variables (X and W) to always have a variance of one and a mean of zero, relying on the assumption of independence.
+The variance of the product term was equal to one in expectation, based on how we generated the predictor variables (X and W) to always have a variance of one and a mean of zero, relying on the assumption of independence.1

-We will set the variance explained by the X to M path $(a_1)$ and the M to Y path $(b_1)$ at 7% each as a commonly seen effect size in psychological research (Fritz & MacKinnon, 2007), with each interaction accounting for an additional 1%, 3%, or 5% of explained variance (McClelland & Judd, 1993).
-When multiple interactions are included in the model, they will all set to be the same size.
-Additionally, when W is included in an interaction, it will also have a coefficient set to explain 7% of the variance in the outcome (e.g., $a_2$ , $c'2$ , or $b_2$ ).
-Path coefficients will be calculated correspondingly by taking the square root of these $R^2$ effect sizes.
-For example, the X to M path explaining 7% of the variance will have path coefficient $\sqrt{.07} = .26$ because X and M are standardized.
+We set the variance explained by the X to M path (a_1) and the M to Y path (b_1) at 7% each as a commonly seen effect size in psychological research (Fritz & MacKinnon, 2007), with each interaction accounting for an additional 1%, 3%, or 5% of explained variance (McClelland & Judd, 1993).
+When multiple interactions were included in the model, they were all set to be the same size.
+Additionally, when W was included in an interaction, it also had a coefficient set to explain 7% of the variance in the outcome (e.g., a_2 , c'2 , or b_2).
+Path coefficients were calculated correspondingly by taking the square root of these R^2 effect sizes.
+For example, the X to M path explaining 7% of the variance has path